 |Fees||Look up fees|

-This subject provides the foundation knowledge required to understand the operation, assembly and testing of various simple electronic systems that interact with the real world.
-The aim is to expose students to designing with a range of standard electrical and electronic devices, basic circuit construction methods and electrical measurement techniques to test and verify the function of electronic systems.
-This subject provides students with hands-on skills to gain basic competencies in design and implementation of simple circuits and those wishing to seek further electronic design experience are recommended to take subjects such as ELEN90062 High Speed Electronics, ELEN90053 Electronic System Design and ELEN90066 Embedded System Design.
+This subject provides students with hands-on electronic skills to gain basic competencies in design and implementation of simple circuits.
+Students will design with a range of standard electrical and electronic devices, basic circuit construction methods and electrical measurement techniques to test and verify the function of electronic systems.
 This subject is one of four subjects that define the Electrical Systems Major in the Bachelor of Science and it is a core requirement for the Master of Engineering (Electrical) and the Master of Engineering (Electrical with Business).

 This includes hands-on experience with:

-- Operation and selection of a range of most common electrical and electronic devices used in various electronic circuits;
+- Operation and selection of electrical and electronic devices used in various electronic circuits;

 - Common electronic circuit realisations to meet the most commonly required signal processing and conditioning applications;

 - Printed circuit board layout, circuit assembly, and soldering techniques;